-Do not use an image unless you are able to verify ownership and have written permission to use it from the copyright holder.
-Photographers can embed details of ownership and terms in known as IPTC metadata.
+Although the licence with a picture may appear to give you the rights needed, the image could have been uploaded by someone who does not own it, and you orownership and termyour client would be liableimage files, which isfor a copyright breach.known as IPTC embed details of ownership and terms in image files, which is known as IPTC metadata.
 You should check this to establish ownership and rights, but bear in mind that websites and social media platforms may strip some or all of this information.
-A lack of metadata does not mean a lack of copyright.
+A lack of work has been infringed but also has members come to them who have, unwittingly or otherwise, breached copyright.